ExOrdo: History

-In 2011, Killoran incorporated Ex Ordo with co-founder Dermot Lally.

 Ex Ordo has since grown to become conference management software that includes delegate registration, conference scheduling and the ability to build a book of proceedings.

-Services

-Ex Ordo allows conference chairs to manage all stages of organising a research conference.
-This includes collecting submissions and managing their peer review, creating a set of proceedings and publishing a mobile conference app.

-Peer reviewers use Ex Ordo to review submissions based on an online marking scheme stipulated by the conference chair.

 Awards and recognition

 Awarded Best New Web Application 2011 and Best Practice 2011 awarded by the Realex Fire Web Awards.

 Named a Top 10 Abstract Management System for Academia by Event Industry News in 2016.

 Ex Ordo is backed by Enterprise Ireland.